jimmyturnip/20210911-dragon-wing-5e/session-01.md

 As the ship nears the jetty, the sounds of barked orders can be heard.
 Eventually, it pulls in.
 The gangplank is lowered, and a line of people begins to descend onto the dock.

     Who is the visitor?
+Use the Character Crafter from *Mythic Adventure Crafter*.
-Character Crafter.
-51. Member of an organisation.
-40. Administrator.
-92. Hurt.
+    Special Trait: 51.
+Member of an organisation.
+    Identity: 40.
+Administrator.
+    Descriptors: 92.
+Hurt.
     I'll say it's a member of royalty who's been sent to the monastery to recover from an injury or illness.

 Zothao stands proud, anxious not to represent the monastery in the best light possible, but also assert his authority to this new initiate, a junior member of Dorinei, the capital city's, royalty.